dekoza/mtgpl/docs/_sources/WAR.rst.txt

 :mtgtip:`Finale of Devastation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/8/985453e7-997e-4d77-a338-cc0290791ebe.jpg?1557576905|https://scryfall.com/card/war/160/finale-of-devastation?utm_source=api>`
-   Search your library and/or graveyard for a creature card with converted mana cost X or less and put it onto the battlefield.
-If you search your library this way, shuffle it.
+   Search your library and/or graveyard for a creature card with mana value X or less and put it onto the battlefield.
+If you search your library this way, shuffle.
 If X is 10 or more, creatures you control get +X/+X and gain haste until end of turn.

 :mtgtip:`Forced Landing<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/c/5cb319a7-564c-4748-82cf-c26ab110c32c.jpg?1557576912|https://scryfall.com/card/war/161/forced-landing?utm_source=api>`